Waiting for QUIC: Passive Measurements to Understand QUIC Deployments: Discussion

 \paragraphNoDot{Is passive data biased?} Network telescopes capture scans and responses to spoofed traffic.
-This does not necessarily provide insights into Web clients but our proposed view complements active scans of QUIC~servers in two directions.
+This does not provide insights into Web clients but into QUIC~servers and software of malicious actors.
 First, it exposes QUIC~clients that are used for benign or malicious scans.
-Second, instead of measuring QUIC~features current server deployments may provide, we measure what clients and servers agree on when they communicate.
-Given that spoofed traffic is primarily triggered by malicious activities (\eg botnets), our data provides indirectly insights into software deployed in such environments.
+Second, additionally to measuring QUIC~features current server deployments offer, we measure what clients and servers agree on when they communicate.
+Spoofed traffic is primarily triggered by malicious activities (\eg botnets), which allows us to indirectly derive insights into software deployed in such environments.

-Our telescope does not receive traffic from all PoPs and VIPs but we were able to show that a single VIP is enough to unveil a substantial part of L7LBs for a given PoP.
-Given that homogenous configurations across PoPs are common because they ease maintenance, we argue that not observing all PoPs is not a short-coming.

-We currently do not capture significant backscatter of other hypergiants such as Fastly.
-Based on our complementary active measurements and discussions with the operator community, we are confident, though, that the insights resulting from the captured traffic are valid.
-Understanding the reasons for not seeing backscatter from all QUIC-enabled hypergiants (\eg less attacks or filtering) will be part of our future work.
+Our telescope does not receive traffic from all PoPs and VIPs, but we were able to show that a single VIP is enough to unveil a substantial part of L7LBs for a given PoP.
+Given that homogeneous configurations across PoPs are common because they ease maintenance, we argue that not observing all PoPs is not a short-coming.
+Additionally, our findings are confirmed through active measurements, analysis of flow records, and by prior work~\cite{zbsja-io9ae-21}.
+Based on our complementary active measurements, analysis of flow data, and discussions with the operator community, we are confident that insights resulting from backscatter traffic are~valid.